MicrosoftDocs/windowsserverdocs/z-harvest-multipoint/compute/remote-desktop-services/multipoint-1/MultiPoint-Server-Site-Planning.md

 **Figure 5** MultiPoint Server system with three USB zero clients connected to a single intermediate hub

 ### Layout for RDP\-over\-LAN connected stations
 There are no physical distance limitations for LAN clients.
-As long as they are on the LAN, they can connect to the [!INCLUDE[win8_server_multipoint_3](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint_3_md.md)] system.
+As long as they are on the LAN, they can connect to the MultiPoint Services system.

 ## Using additional hubs
 Additional hubs can be used to make installation easier.
-There are three types of hubs that are used on a [!INCLUDE[win8_server_multipoint_3](../../../compute/remote-desktop-services/multipoint-1/includes/win8_server_multipoint_3_md.md)] system:
+There are three types of hubs that are used on a MultiPoint Services system:

 -   [Station hubs](../../../compute/remote-desktop-services/multipoint-1/MultiPoint-Server-Site-Planning.md#BKMK_StationHubs)